Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Fuel

 Allows the item to be used as fuel in a furnace to 'cook' other items.
-In format versions prior to 1.20.0, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.0.

 Max value is `107374180` inclusive.
 The reason for this number is because when translated to ticks, it hits the 32-bit integer limit